noahapplegate/blockchainNetwork/README.md

 # blockchainNetwork
 A class simulating a blockchain network based on the Bitcoin network.

-See driver.py for an example of using cryptoNetwork.Network and cryptoNetork.Wallet to simulate a Blockchain network.
+See driver.py for an example of using cryptoNetwork.Network and cryptoNetwork.Wallet to simulate a Blockchain network.

 * [cryptoNetwork](#cryptoNetwork)